developeroka/shortit/README.md

 Simple terminal tool for redirecting to your most wanted URLs

 # How it works!
-this tool help you to access urls that you want through your terminal
+this tool help you to access urls that you want through your terminal by adding them into script file

 # How to use it in linux
 first you can add your wanted urls with their short keys into the script